Shin1203/Unit3--comsci-shin/README.md

 -The app will fill all requirements for client, and make checking inventory of tech crew easy, as well as being able to record and store information
 -Python will be used for the app, as it is a versatile language and is compatible with an interface designer app- qt designer, and will allow for importing functions into the app.
 ## Success Criteria:
-1.)Exclusively for tech crew members- login/password
+1.)Exclusively for tech crew members- login/password.
+The user can register an email, username, password which is then stored securely and can be used to log in.

 2.)
 The app can properly store info on which items tech crew has/does not have, the information here can be easily accessed and edited by user

 3.)
 The app allows for a user to record when equipment have been used in the past, information is neatly stored and easily accessed

 4.)
-Condition of each item is also stored and able to be edited in app 5.)
-Which equipment needs to be used at certain event is stored 6.)
-App should be easy to use, and only requires simple instructions Developer plan- client will be involved in the entire process of development, giving feedback, wants complaints etc.
+Condition of each item is also stored and able to be edited in app

+6.)
+App should be easy to use, and only requires simple instructions

+Developer plan- client will be involved in the entire process of development, giving feedback, wants complaints etc.

 # Criteria B- Development